Fascinated by Gallo-Roman history? Click Here to download > > > Here are 6 ways Rome affected France

 Second, much of this crime is opportunistic: it happens when thieves spot an opportunity, something almost too good to resist − a cellphone carelessly placed on a café table top, a wallet slipped into a back pocket, a purse on the back of a chair.
 Eliminate the opportunity and chances are you'll eliminate the crime.

-Third, there is a portion of petty crime that is handled by organized gangs that prey on tourists and that may even work internationally, rotating thieves between countries when their faces become too known to police.
+Third, some petty crime is by organized gangs that prey on tourists and may even work internationally, rotating thieves between countries when their faces become too known to French police.
 This, too, can be deterred, although with greater difficulty.

 Police presence in Paris is beefed up during the tourist season but no matter how many police are deployed, there always seem to be more petty criminals than there are uniforms.